iqis/iqis/content/vitae.md

 __Developing__
 I know the following beyond the basics, and can solve real problems.

-- HTML/CSS, JavaScript (with jQuery)
+- HTML/CSS, JavaScript (with jQuery), TypeScript
 - Python
 - Git
-- Tableau, MS Power BI
+- Tableau

 __Experimental__
 I study but have not used the following regularly for work.

-- React.js, Node.js
+- React.js, Bootstrap, Sass
-- Julia, Clojure, Racket, Haskell
+- Julia, Clojure, Racket, Haskell, Node.js, Java
 - MongoDB, PostgreSQL
 - Docker

 __Retired__
-I summon the following only when strictly necessary.
+I summon the following only when necessitated by the circumstances.

-- C, Awk, Tcl
+- Awk, Tcl, Perl
 - SAS, SPSS, MS Excel/VBA, MS Access
 - Subversion (SVN)
+- MS Power BI

 ***
 ### R Consulting